 This picture of the structure of the garlic family is probably final but still work continues to define it more accurately using a larger number of cultivars and this may lead to the refining of the identification of clusters of sub-varieties but the basic picture is pretty much complete.

-The Five varieties of Hard-like Asian Tempest or neck garlic: Porcelains like Music or German Extra Hardy; Rocamboles, lke Killarney Red and Spanish Roja; Standard Purple Stripe such as Chesnok Red or Persian Star, Glazed Purple Stripe like Purple Glazer and Marbled Purple Stripe such as Metechi, Bogatyr or Siberian.
+Five varieties of Hard-Neck garlic Porcelains like Music or German Extra Hardy; Rocamboles, like Killarney Red and Spanish Roja; Standard Purple Stripe such as Chesnok Red or Persian Star, Glazed Purple Stripe like Purple Glazer and Marbled Purple Stripe such as Metechi, Bogatyr or Siberian.

-Three Varieties of Weakly-Bolting Hardneck garlics Asiatic, such as Asian Tempest or Sonoran, Creole and Turban garlics like Maiskij or Tzan
+Three Varieties of Weakly-Bolting Hardneck garlics Asiatic, such as Asian Tempest or Sonoran, the Creoles like Ajo Rojo or Rose de Lautrec and Turban garlics like Maiskij or Tzan.

-The Two varieties of soft-neck garlic Artichokes like Red Toch and Early Italian Red and Silverskin like Silverwhite or Nootka Rose
+Two varieties of soft-neck garlic Artichokes like Inchelium Red and Early Red Italian and Silverskins like Silverwhite or Nootka Rose

 How Did All These Garlics Get Here?